 Then you will see the wave of the track how it looks like a wave:

 Do you know why the upper field in that stereo is higher?
 It’s called offset problem, it was caused by my bass that most often are with the acid type of basses, using the center FL plugin on that is a solution.
 But sometimes it is not a huge problem for most tracks.
 The center plugin can be found in the plugins with FL.

 Here is a proper look of the track on perhaps SoundCloud.
 That is based under the certain rule to happen, most often when mid and high frequencies go lower than the low frequencies.
 But it’s also based on whether you have a right equalization of mostly all your tracks properties.
 Even using sidechain with your bass properly.
 Since a combination of both bass and kick might make the track kinda flat:

 Remember also the thing about this.
 All your sounds need to be equalized properly as well.
 That task is not the easiest thing to do.
 If you can’t hear the harsh level to around most tracks around in the world.
 Even the tracks that are looking like a vibrator on SoundCloud that most say unmastered, preview new producer in the hood using no Equalization.
 Then be deviant of that you might sit with a non-proper headset or speaker doing your job with any of your tracks in a bad way.
 You have to get something that sounds the worst in the proper mean.
 Some SoundCards are even also the cause of problems occurring for many.

 Enjoy a better level of sound production on your next projects!

 This tutorial is no means to show you how to be at the loudness war.
 This is to show you what can be done to maximum levels with especially low-frequency levels.
-It does not tell you to have a highest possible level, if you are uncertain at a specific gain you will get I recommend using just Maximus Master Channel on for end Limit rather using ModenLimiter.
+It does not tell you to have the highest possible level, if you are uncertain at a specific gain you will get I recommend using just Maximus Master Channel on for end Limit rather using ModenLimiter.